Hancock County Ga.

 Union Recorder

 On Wednesday morning, at 10:30 o'clock, at the residence of the bride's father, in Hancock county, Miss Myra Thomas was married to Mr. W. O. Shivers, by Rev. W. R. Brahham.
-A large number of the relatives and friends of the bride and groom were prsent.
+A large number of the relatives and friends of the bride and groom were present.
 After the marriage the happy couple took the train

 for Washington City.